FelixMairamhof/Web3-Blockchain-ICP/README.md

 - **opend**: A finished project, potentially a NFT marketplace.
 - **token**: A project related to creating and managing custom crypto tokens.

+## Running the App

+To run the apps, follow these steps:

+1. Install all necessary Node packages by running the following command in your terminal:
+`npm install`

+2. Start the DFX (Internet Computer Software Development Kit) canister by running:
+`dfx start`

+3. Deploy the canister using the following command:
+`dfx deploy`

+4. Finally, host the canister locally on localhost by running:
+`npm start`

+Once these steps are completed, you should be able to access the application

 ## Certificate

 Upon completion of the Udemy course, a certificate was issued.
 You can view the certificate [here](https://github.com/FelixMairamhof/WebDevCourse/files/15177071/WebDevCourse.pdf)